We are very proud of our students' appearance and uniform; it promotes a shared identity and ensures that all students are equal.

 - White t-shirt with KES logo

-- Plain black shorts, or optional black and green shorts with KES logo, or black and green skort with KES logo
+- Black and green shorts with KES logo or black and green skort with KES logo or plain black shorts (non lycra).

 - Football boots